-The best way to demonstrate excellence and success in your resume is to prominently display your impressive achievements in past roles.
+The best way to demonstrate excellence and success when applying for a job is to prominently list your achievements in your resume.
 For your resume to stand out, it must be more than a simple list of responsibilities from previous jobs.
 It should show how you met goals, exceeded expectations, and achieved important milestones.
 Your resume has to show how you can add value to a company, not just how you can do the bare minimum.
 Emphasizing your achievements is crucial to capturing the attention of employers.

 To get started, here are a few tips for selecting and writing about your accomplishments.